Bibhu Kumari Devi

-Bibhu Kumari Devi (born 28 June 1944), is the current head of the former ruling family of Tripura, Indian National Congress politician and former member of the 10th Lok Sabha.
+Bibhu Kumari Devi (born 28 June 1944), is the current matriarch and head of the former ruling family of Tripura, politician of the Indian National Congress and former member of the 10th Lok Sabha.
 She is also the first woman Member of Parliament from Tripura.

 Early life

-Daughter to Raja Lav Shah, Bibhu Kumari was born on 28 June 1944 in Mussoorie (then in United Provinces).
-She's the daughter-in-law of Bir Bikram Kishore Debbarman and graduated from the Isabella Thoburn College in Lucknow.
+Bibhu Kumari Devi was born on 28 June 1944 in Mussoorie, United Provinces (now in Uttarakhand), to Raja Lav Shah and Bibhu Kumari.
+She is the daughter-in-law of Bir Bikram Kishore Debbarman and graduated from the Isabella Thoburn College in Lucknow.

 Political career

-Devi is a member of the Indian National Congress (INC) and entered the Tripura Legislative Assembly in 1983.
+Rajmata Devi was a member of the Indian National Congress (INC) and entered the Tripura Legislative Assembly in 1983 after defeating former Tripura chief minister Manik Sarkar in the 6-Agartala Assembly constituency seat.
 The same year she was included in the All India Congress Committee.
-From 1989 to 1991, she served as the Minister for Revenue and Local Self-Government in the Tripura state government, when the INC made her its candidate for the 1991 general elections from Tripura East constituency reserved for scheduled tribes.
+From 1989 to 1991, she served as the Minister for Revenue and Local Self-Government in the Tripura state government.
+In 1991, the INC made her its candidate for the 1991 general elections from the Tripura East constituency reserved for scheduled tribes.
 She defeated Baju Ban Riyan of the Communist Party of India (Marxist) to become a member of the 10th Lok Sabha.

-In 1998, Devi refused to contest the Tripura legislative elections after the INC fielded her for the Matabari seat.
+In 1998, Devi refused to contest the Tripura legislative elections after the party fielded her for the Matabari seat.

 Personal life

 Devi married the last King of Tripura, Kirit Bikram Kishore Deb Barman from whom she had one son and two daughters.
-Her husband and son Kirit Pradyot Deb Barman were also members of the INC. Presently, her son Pradyot Manikya Deb Barma is the founder and chairman of Tipra Motha Party.
-The daughter Kriti Devi Debbarman is the Member of Parliament Lok Sabha representing Tripura East Lok Sabha constituency.
+Her husband Maharaja Kirit and her son Pradyot Bikram Manikya Deb Barma were also members of the INC. Presently, her son Pradyot Manikya Deb Barma is the founder and chairman of Tipra Motha Party.
+The daughter Kriti Devi Debbarman is the current Member of Parliament in the Lok Sabha representing the Tripura East constituency.
+Another daughter, Pragya Debbarma, is a cultural activist presently working as the convenor of the INTACH Tripura Chapter.

 In 2015, a local court in Tripura ordered the state government to hand over Neermahal palace and Rudrasagar Lake to Devi.